UnKabaraQuiDev/packets4j/README.md

 ### Example
 Create a Packet:
 ```
+// This class is used to manage the communication between the `Server → Client`
+// It describes how to handle the received `String[]` and what value to send
 public class S2C_CatDogPacket implements S2CPacket<String[]> {

+	// Gets called when a Client receives this packet from the connected server
 	public void clientRead(P4JClient client, String[] input) {
 		System.out.println("Question received: ");
 		System.out.println(Arrays.toString(input));